 Most people believe that having a huge pile of money will solve all of their problems.
+Sure it definitely can ease your debts, although going to www.debtconsolidation.co can make this problem easier and more straightforward for you to deal with.
 It surely would solve some, but then you hear the Beatles and other tell you that money can’t buy you love, and the like.
 So which is true?
 Money can’t buy happiness?
 Or can it?

 One study looked at more than 450,000 responses to Gallup surveys between 2008 and 2009.
 First, the researchers distinguished between two types of happiness: emotional happiness and life evaluation.
 Emotional happiness is the net of positive emotion minus negative emotion experienced day-to-day.
 The surveys asked questions about the presence of emotions like enjoyment, happiness stress and sadness.
 Emotion was further broken down into positive affect (the average of happiness, smiling and enjoyment), blue affect (the average of worry and sadness) and stress.
 Meanwhile, life evaluation is how a person subjectively evaluates their own life.
 In the surveys participants were asked “Please imagine a ladder with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you, and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?”